Dave Krieg: College career

-Kreig played college football at Milton College, a now-defunct small private college in Milton, Wisconsin.
+Krieg played college football at Milton College, a now-defunct small private college in Milton, Wisconsin.
 He began as the 7th-string quarterback for his school's NAIA team, the Wildcats.
 Given the opportunity to play in the fourth game of his freshman season, he completed four passes, three of them for touchdowns and continued to play well enough to start for the rest of his college career.
 He and Dave Kraayeveld (who also played for the Seattle Seahawks) are the only NFL players to have attended Milton College.

 Professional career

-In 19 seasons, Krieg played in 213 games, and completed 58.5 percent of his passes (3,105 of 5,311) for 38,147 passing yards, 261 touchdowns, 199 interceptions and an 81.5 rating.
+In 18 seasons, Krieg played in 213 games, and completed 58.5 percent of his passes (3,105 of 5,311) for 38,147 passing yards, 261 touchdowns, 199 interceptions and an 81.5 rating.
 He also had 417 rushing attempts for 1,261 yards and 13 touchdowns and 3 pass receptions for 10 yards.
 His regular season career win–loss record is 98–77.

 Dave Krieg played in 12 postseason games (9 as a starter), and completed 51.1 percent of his passes (144 for 282) for 1,895 passing yards, 11 touchdowns, 10 interceptions and a 70.86 rating.
 He also had 17 rushing attempts for 20 yards and 1 touchdown.